myConsciousness/myConsciousness/README.md

 > Shinya Kato 🤯 @shinyakato.dev 2023-10-12T02:14:23.131Z
 >
 > It won't be long before it reaches 10k

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-10-12T01:35:50.563Z
->
-> It's been a while since I looked at my APOD bot (@apod.shinyakato.dev) and was surprised to see almost 1k followers, thx!

-This BOT is officially authorized by Prof. Robert Nemiroff, one of the founders of APOD, I hope more people will enjoy with this bot :)

-apod.nasa.gov/apod/lib/abo...

----
 <!-- MY-BSKY_TIMELINE:END -->